 - Blurred vision

 - Dry mouth, nose, or throat

 - Stomach pain

 It is important that people who use NyQuil follow the instructions on the bottle and avoid taking too much.
 Someone who regularly takes too much NyQuil could lose consciousness or suffer liver damage from the acetaminophen.
-Additionally, people should abstain from drinking alcohol while taking NyQuil and they should also avoid taking it together with an anti-depressant or another medication which contains acetaminophen.
+Additionally, people should abstain from drinking alcohol while taking NyQuil and they should also avoid taking it together with an antidepressant or another medication which contains acetaminophen.

 Moreover, it is possible for someone to have an allergic reaction to NyQuil.
-The symptoms of an allergic reaction to NyQuil include rash, hives, itchiness, difficult with swallowing and breathing, and swelling in the face, throat, and mouth.
+The symptoms of an allergic reaction to NyQuil include rash, hives, itchiness, difficulty with swallowing and breathing, and swelling in the face, throat, and mouth.

 Is NyQuil Addictive?